medleyjs/medley/docs/Hooks.md

 # Hooks

-Hooks are registered with the `fastify.addHook` method and allow you to listen to specific events in the application or request/response lifecycle.
+Hooks are registered with the `app.addHook` method and allow you to listen to specific events in the application or request/response lifecycle.
 You have to register a hook before the event is triggered otherwise the event is lost.

 ## Request/Response Hooks

-By using the hooks you can interact directly inside the lifecycle of Fastify.
+By using the hooks you can interact directly inside the lifecycle of Medley.
 There are five different Hooks that you can use *(in order of execution)*:
 - `'onRequest'`
 - `'preHandler'`
 - `'onSend'`